timtay787/SPM-G7T7/README.md

 3. Also in phpmyadmin, create a new account 'sbrp' with no password, with all Data privileges checked
 4. Launch docker and log in
 5. Delete any existing containers and images
-6. In the docker-compose.yaml file in the ‘dockercompose’ folder, replace all DockerIDs (if you're pulling this code from the repo it should currently be 'timtay') with your own DockerID.
+6. In the docker-compose.yaml file in the ‘microservices’ folder, replace all DockerIDs (if you're pulling this code from the repo it should currently be 'timtay') with your own DockerID.
 7. Open a new CMD terminal and set the directory to that of the ‘dockercompose’ folder
 8. Enter the command “docker-compose build”, followed by “docker-compose up” to build the images and run containers
 9. Open staff-profile.html on a live server and you should see a staff profile page with all its data loaded